VOLTTRON/volttron/docs/source/devguides/supporting/examples/NodeRed.rst

 VOLTTRON environment, VOLTTRON home, and python path.

 Valid CURVE keys need to be added to the `settings.py` file.
-If they are generated with the `volttron-ctl auth keypair` command then the public key should be added to VOLTTRON's authorization file with the following:
+If they are generated with the `vctl auth keypair` command then the public key should be added to VOLTTRON's authorization file with the following:

 .. code-block:: console

-    $ volttron-ctl auth add
+    $ vctl auth add

 The serverkey can be found with

 .. code-block:: console

-    $ volttron-ctl auth serverkey
+    $ vctl auth serverkey

 Usage
 -----